PRACTICE DIRECTION 7E – MONEY CLAIM ONLINE

-1.4 Claims started using Money Claim Online will be issued by Northampton County Court and will proceed in that court unless they are transferred to another court.
-The address for filing any document, application or request (other than one which is filed electronically in accordance with this practice direction) is Northampton County Court, St Katharine's House, 21-27 St Katharine's Street, Northampton, NN1 2LH, DX 702885 Northampton 7, fax no. 0845 6015889.
+1.4 Claims started using Money Claim Online will be issued in the County Court Business Centre and will proceed at the County Court Business Centre unless they are sent to a County Court hearing centre.
+The address for filing any document, application or request (other than one which is filed electronically in accordance with this practice direction) is the County Court Business Centre, St Katharine's House, 21-27 St Katharine's Street, Northampton, NN1 2LH, DX 702885 Northampton 7, fax no. 0845 6015889.

 2 Her Majesty’s Courts and Tribunals Service will take such measures as it thinks fit to ensure the security of steps taken or information stored electronically.
 These may include requiring users of Money Claim Online–

 (1) to enter a customer identification and password;

 (2) to provide personal information for identification purposes; and

 (3) to comply with any other security measures,